IvanSantosGonz/IvanSantosGonz/README.md

 I am Iván Santos.

-I am PhD in Computer Science (applied cryptography)🎓 and I work as software developer 👨🏽‍💻 on Lean Mind from a paradise 🌴 place situated in Tenerife, Spain.
+I have a PhD in Computer Science (applied cryptography)🎓 and I work as software developer 👨🏽‍💻 on Lean Mind from a paradise 🌴 place situated in Tenerife, Spain.

 I am interested in a lot of things in different fields of computer science but my main topics are Android development 📱, cryptography 📚, and machine learning💻.